stanford-rc/ibswinfo/README.md

 ### Preparation

 `ibswinfo` operates on virtual devices created by MST, the Mellanox Software Tools service.
-You can start the `mst` service and populate entries in `/dev/mst` with:
+Once MFT has been installed, you can start the `mst` service and populate entries in `/dev/mst` with:

 ```
 # mst start